cherryred5959/blog/content/blog/conditional-rendering-in-react/index.md

 );
 ```

 Everything sounds cool, but how could we implement the `If`, `Then` and `Else` components?
-Try to challenge yourself and come out with a solution 💡
+Challenge yourself and try to come out with a solution 💡